nanodeath/CrowLib/README.md

 Automatically-compiled script
 -----------------------------
-If you run `rake` (assuming you have the build-time requirements given lower down), three files will be generated for you at dist/js:
+If you run `bundle install` and then `bundle exec rake` (assuming you have the build-time requirements given lower down), three files will be generated for you at dist/js:

 1. crow.mini.js: this compiled with `whitespace_only`.
 Safest, but least compression.
 2. crow.micro.js: this compiled with `simple_optimizations`.
 Renames local variables and the like, but public API is untouched.
 Little better compression.